Folk music: United Kingdom

 Sidmouth Festival began in 1954, and Cambridge Folk Festival began in 1965.
 The Cambridge Folk Festival in Cambridge, England is noted for having a very wide definition of who can be invited as folk musicians.
 The "club tents" allow attendees to discover large numbers of unknown artists, who, for ten or 15 minutes each, present their work to the festival audience.

 Australia

 The National Folk Festival is Australia's premier folk festival event and is attended by over 50,000 people.
 The Woodford Folk Festival and Port Fairy Folk Festival are similarly amongst Australia's largest major annual events, attracting top international folk performers as well as many local artists.

 Canada

 Stan Rogers is a lasting fixture of the Canadian folk festival Summerfolk, held annually in Owen Sound, Ontario, where the main stage and amphitheater are dedicated as the "Stan Rogers Memorial Canopy".
 The festival is firmly fixed in tradition, with Rogers' song "The Mary Ellen Carter" being sung by all involved, including the audience and a medley of acts at the festival.
 The Canmore Folk Music Festival is Alberta's longest running folk music festival.

+There are multitudes of folk festivals across Canada.
+Canso, Nova Scotia, has hosted the Stan Rogers Folk Festival the last weekend of July each year since 1997.
+The town of Wolfville hosts the Deep Roots Music Festival in September of each year.
+The Celtic Colours Celtic music festival is held each fall around the time that tree leaves are changing their colours, on Cape Breton Island, with venues across the island.
+Lunenburg, Nova Scotia has hosted the Lunenburg Folk Harbour Festival since 1986.